babel/babel/packages/babel-plugin-transform-react-inline-elements/README.md

 # babel-plugin-transform-react-inline-elements

-Replaces the `React.createElement` function with one that is more optimized for production: `babelHelpers.jsx`.
+> Replaces the `React.createElement` function with one that is more optimized for production: `babelHelpers.jsx`.

-This transform **should be enabled only in production** (e.g., just before minifying your code) because although it improves runtime performance, it makes warning messages more cryptic and skips important checks that happen in development mode, including propTypes.

 ## Example